 Recalling the 1976 drought: 40 years on

-Photo: Water shortages caused fields to dry up, siginificantly reducing yields that year.Source: Deposit Photos
+Photo: Water shortages caused fields to dry up, significantly reducing yields that year.Source: Deposit Photos

-Notable other dry spells include May 2006 when a drought order was enforced over England and Wales for the first time since 1995, banning the non-essential use of water, such as watering the garden.
+Notable other dry spells include May 2006, when a drought order was enforced over England and Wales for the first time since 1995, banning the non-essential use of water, such as watering the garden.
 Extremely dry conditions returned from 2010 to 2012, with this period considered one of the ten most significant UK droughts in the last 100 years.
-More than 35 million people were affected, however the worst effects were avoided due to a reasonably cool summer in 2011.
+More than 35 million people were affected.
+However, the worst effects were avoided due to a reasonably cool summer in 2011.
 The 2010-2012 drought came to an abrupt end in April 2012.
-The water shortage problem rapidly reversed as record-breaking rainfall bought several episodes of flooding across the UK from April – July 2012.
+The water shortage problem rapidly reversed as record-breaking rainfall brought several flooding episodes across the UK from April to July 2012.

 The 1975-76 drought is regarded as the most significant drought in the UK since records began back in 1772 and is usually regarded as a 'benchmark' against which all other droughts are compared.
 However, it is difficult to directly compare droughts as there are several characteristics to consider, such as duration, areal extent and intensity.

 In our warming world, will such droughts become the norm?